Are you worried about your PSA levels?

 How long does it take to lower PSA levels?

-In studies, patients usually take weeks of treatment before PSA levels drop.
-They are usually eight weeks, but the results can be seen before or after that, depending on the severity of your condition (5).
+In studies, patients usually take 8 weeks of treatment before PSA levels drop, but the results can be seen before or after that, depending on the severity of your condition (5).

 In this article, we have described how to lower PSA levels with supplements.
 Different herbs for prostate cancer can help you improve your symptoms.